Parth-Vader/FB-Spider/README.md

 You would require a Facebook developer account to get an access token : https://developers.facebook.com/

-Register your app and replace the 'YOUR_ACCESS_TOKEN' by your app's access token.
+Register your app and replace the 'YOUR_ACCESS_TOKEN' by your User Token : https://developers.facebook.com/tools/accesstoken/.

 # Instructions